 In the School of Education, we work hard to put you in classrooms with experienced teachers as early as possible in your degree program.
 Depending on your major, you may start observing classrooms as early as your freshman year.
 These early field experiences provide students the opportunity to examine teaching in practice – observing teachers, interacting with students, and learning about themselves as professional educators.
 As time goes on, you will discover which age groups and content areas you prefer to teach, and have the opportunity to see how the theories studied in class actually affect the practice of teaching.
 Most importantly, you will gain valuable strategies for classroom management, discover new ways to present challenging material, and start building professional networks.

 Student teaching is defined as a full day, full time, school-based experience that is supervised by a certified experienced teacher and a university supervisor.
-The student teaching experience will usually follow the collaborative teaching model, for the most part, however, a more traditional student teaching model may also be used in certain school districts.
+The student teaching experience will follow the collaborative teaching model, for the most part, however, this does not mean that there will not be solo teaching for the teacher candidate.

 The primary objective of student teaching is to provide the opportunity for acquisition and demonstration of instructional competence to be a qualified first-year teacher.
 The student teaching experience has been carefully designed to be as realistic and as intensive as actual teaching.